fraud-intelligence-limited/fil-documentation/src/tutorials/submitting-a-contribution/verifying-a-contribution-has-been-submitted.md

      :::

+   - If a contribution has been submitted successfully, it is added to the top of the list of the peer’s contributions.

 2. Retrieve the peer’s credit balance:

-   - Send a `GET` request to the `/data/api/v1/wallet-management/balance` endpoint.
+   - Send the following request:
-   - If a contribution has been submitted successfully, the peer’s balance is updated in accordance with the declared reward amounts.

-     ::: details Output structure
+     ::: code-group

+     ```http [Request]
+     GET `/data/api/v1/wallet-management/balance`
+     ```

-     ```json5
+     ```json5 [Output structure]
      {
        status: {
          code: 0, //integer($int32)